Emily Wickersham

 Emily Wickersham (born April 26, 1984) is an American actress best known for her role as NCIS Special Agent Eleanor Bishop on NCIS.

 Early life

-Wickersham has Austrian and Swedish (Värmland) ancestry.
-She was born in Kansas but grew up in Mamaroneck, New York.
-She attended Muhlenberg College for two years before dropping out.
+Wickersham has Austrian and Swedish ancestry.
+She was born in Kansas and grew up in Mamaroneck, New York.
+After graduating from Mamaroneck High School in 2002, she attended Muhlenberg College for two years before dropping out.

 Career

 In 2013, prior to the departure of actress Cote de Pablo, Wickersham was cast as NSA Analyst Eleanor "Ellie" Bishop in a three-episode arc starting from Season 11 of NCIS, starting November 19, 2013, on CBS.
 She was subsequently promoted to series regular, and her character officially became an NCIS Special Agent.
 Following the conclusion of the show's 18th season on May 26, 2021, Wickersham confirmed her departure from the show after eight years via Instagram.

 Wickersham has also appeared in the feature film Gone and has made a number of guest appearances on television.